Galaxy S8 owners see red as phones ship with tinted screens

 Samsung was contacted for comment.

+The phone is the first to use "Deep Red" OLED tech, which Counterpoint Research analyst Neil Shah suspects is the problem, saying it can "make the usual whites look reddish" and calling it a "software calibration issue."

-The extent of the issue is not yet known, but it could be a bad look for Samsung with the company already under the microscope following last year's Galaxy Note 7 fiasco.
+The full details aren't yet known, but it could be a bad look for Samsung with the company already under the microscope following last year's Galaxy Note 7 fiasco.
 After several Note 7's around the world started overheating and catching fire, the electronics giant was forced to recall millions of units.

 It also comes as Samsung Electronics' de facto head, Jay Y. Park, stands trial in a political corruption scandal, where he's accused of bribing the suspended South Korean president, Park Geun-hye.